-3.07 Other long-term capital investments
+3.07.
+Other long-term trade receivables

-In September 2021 the Group sold its business located, through ALLTERCO PTE, ALLTERCO SDN and ALLTERCO CO.
-LTD in Singapore, Malaysia and Thailand, respectively.
-As part of the clauses of the sales

-All amounts are in thousand Bulgarian leva unless otherwise stated contract, the payment of part of the value of the transaction is deferred.
-BGN 1 027 thousand are due after the end of September 2024, which is why in these consolidated financial statements they are presented as a long-term receivable.
+In September 2021, the Group sold its business located through the companies ALLTERCO PTE, ALLTERCO SDN and ALLTERCO CO.
+LTD, respectively in Singapore, Malaysia and Thailand.
+As part of the terms of the contract of sale, payment of a portion of the transaction value is deferred.
+At the end of June 2023, an agreement was signed with the buyer for an additional rescheduling of the amounts due, as a result of which 1 350 thousand BGN are due after more than 12 months, which is why in this financial statement they are presented as a non-current receivable.

-3.08 Deferred tax assets
+3.08.
+Deferred tax assets